Inside The Good Place's final season: 'This will be worth it'

 As for that End, the cast found the capper to this comedy to be unexpectedly powerful and poignant.
-“It’s completion of our journeys in a way that I find satisfying, hopeful, and goes beyond our conventional understanding of storytelling,” declares Harper.
+"It's completion of our journeys in a way that I find satisfying, hopeful, and goes beyond our conventional understanding of storytelling," declares Harper.
 Jacinto was compelled to action.
-“After I read the finale, the first thing I did was call my parents,” shares Jacinto.
-“I just needed to see them after that.”
+"After I read the finale, the first thing I did was call my parents," he shares.
+"I just needed to see them after that."
 And Jamil just needed a moment to fully embrace it.
-“I raged against the ending ever so briefly when I first read it,” she admits.
-“I wasn’t ready for it, emotionally.
-But then, as the brilliance of it — the complete correctness of it — washed over me, I started to accept it.”
+"I raged against the ending ever so briefly when I first read it," she admits.
+"I wasn't ready for it, emotionally.
+But then, as the brilliance of it — the complete correctness of it — washed over me, I started to accept it."

 How the audience will respond is both final frontier and great unknown, but rest assured that one of comedy's brightest and most humane creators strove to answer those giant-picture questions that the series has been asking.
 "We didn't pull any punches," he says.
 "This show explicitly laid itself out like a book, in that we call every episode a chapter and it feels like an old-timey serial in the way that novels [were] published in magazines, one chapter at a time.
 That's true to the way that the show was meant to feel, and the way we were creating it.
 But it also means it's like, 'All right, a–holes, whaddaya got?
 What's the final chapter of the book?'
 So it definitely feels like a tall order."
 Fans aren't asking for much—just a finale that unmasks the secrets of the universe, redefines the human condition, takes the Jaguars to the Super Bowl, and explains how to rig one of those dope shrimp-dispensing soda fountains.